redoio/resentencing_data_initiative/README.md

 `In-prison` variable specifies if an offense was committed in prison or not and takes the following values: 'Yes' or 'No'

 ## (c).
 Demographics<br>
 Personal information on the individual.
+Note that we do not utilize any demographic information such as gender or race.

 ### Variables<br>
 `CDCR #`: Universal identification across datasets<br>